Culture of Greece: Modern Greece

-Philosophy, science and mathematics
+Philosophy, Science, and Mathematics

-The Greek world is widely regarded as having given birth to scientific thought by means of observation, thought, and development of a theory without the intervention of a supernatural force.
+The Greek world is widely regarded as having given birth to scientific thought using observation, thought, and development of a theory without the intervention of a supernatural force.
 Thales, Anaximander and Democritus were amongst those contributing significantly to the establishment of this tradition.
-It is also, and perhaps more commonly in the western imagination, identified with the dawn of Western philosophy, as well as a mapping out of the natural sciences.
+It is also, and perhaps more commonly in the Western imagination, identified with the dawn of Western philosophy, as well as a mapping out of the natural sciences.
 Greek developments of mathematics continued well up until the decline of the Byzantine Empire.
-In the modern era Greeks continue to contribute to the fields of science, mathematics and philosophy.
+In the modern era Greeks continue to contribute to the fields of science, mathematics, and philosophy.

 Ancient Greece

 The tradition of philosophy in ancient Greece accompanied its literary development.
 Greek learning had a profound influence on Western and Middle Eastern civilizations.
 The works of Socrates, Plato, Aristotle, and other Greek philosophers profoundly influenced Classical thought, the Islamic Golden Age, and the Renaissance.

 The Ancient Egyptians and Mesopotamians were very good at maths and at building geometric tombs, but they're not famous for philosophy.
 Their religious explanations of things are elaborate but unconvincing in philosophical terms.
-Theocratic societies governed by priestly castes are usually static and monopolise thought.
+Theocratic societies governed by priestly castes are usually static and monopolize thought.
 They insist on orthodox explanations and actively discourage independent and unconventional ideas.
-The Ancient Greeks invented philosophy, but no-one really knows why.
-Because of their trade across the Mediterranean Sea, they borrowed myths and mysticism as well as architecture and mathematics from their neighbouring civilisations.
+The Ancient Greeks invented philosophy, but no one knows why.
+Because of their trade across the Mediterranean Sea, they borrowed myths and mysticism as well as architecture and mathematics from their neighboring civilizations.
 Some Greek thinkers decided to not accept religious explanations for how the world works, an example being Xenophanes.
 They just thought that there just had to be some king of underlying order or logic for the way things are.
 This will later be given to Ancient Rome and Modern civilisation.

 In medicine, doctors still refer to the Hippocratic oath, instituted by Hippocrates, regarded as foremost in laying the foundations of medicine as a science.
 Galen built on Hippocrates' theory of the four humours, and his writings became the foundation of medicine in Europe and the Middle East for centuries.
 The physicians Herophilos and Paulus Aegineta were pioneers in the study of anatomy, while Pedanius Dioscorides wrote an extensive treatise on the practice of pharmacology.